Thomas1B/Jeeopardy-/README.md

 Download PyQt5 https://pypi.org/project/PyQt5/

-To run the game type *"python Jeopardy.py"* or use the click the exe file.
+To run the game type *"python Jeopardy.py"* or click the exe file.

 ___